Urban and Regional Planning (PLAN)

 PLAN 412 Environmental Impact Assessment (3) Introduction to analytical methods for identifying, measuring, and quantifying the impacts of changes or interventions in resource, human-environment, and other geographic systems.
 Pre: junior standing or higher, or consent.
 (Alt. years) (Cross-listed as GEOG 412)

 PLAN 414 Building Community Resilience (3) Intended to give you a good understanding of the natural forces behind the most common natural disasters, and the human actions that reduce or increase vulnerability to natural disasters.
-A-F only.
 Junior standing or higher.
 (Spring only) (Cross-listed as GEOG 414)

 PLAN 421 Urban Geography (3) Origins, functions, and internal structure of cities.
 Problems of urban settlement, growth, decay, adaptation, and planning in different cultural and historical settings.
 Dynamics of urban land use and role of policies and perceptions in shaping towns and cities.
 Pre: GEOG 102 or 151 or 330, or consent.
 (Cross-listed as GEOG 421) DS